Merp/SharpTune/README.md

 It is currently in a very alpha state and it is NOT recommended to use the editor until it is thoroughly debugged.

+Embedded resources are specified in RomMod.csproj, not in project properties -> resources GUI.

 # Credits:
 -Merp - SharpTune GUI Design, RomModCore upgrades, Subaru mod development -NSFW - RomModCore (Previously RomPatch), Subaru mod development (Transition to HEW)